-Pain in injured, left-sided organs can be sudden and is usually accompanied by other symptoms like nausea, vomiting, difficulty breathing, or increased pain with movement, coughing or sneezing.
+Pain from injured, left-sided organs is often sudden.
+This type of pain is usually accompanied by other symptoms like nausea, vomiting, difficulty breathing, or increased pain with movement, coughing or sneezing.

-Since pain under the left ribs can be caused by so many different problems, it should always be assessed by a doctor (preferably a gastroenterologist), specially if it is very intense or if it lasts for more than two days.
+Because pain under the left rib cage can be caused by so many different health conditions, it should always be assessed by a doctor (preferably a gastroenterologist), specially if it is very intense or if it lasts for more than two days.

-The most common causes of pain in the upper left abdomen are as follows:
+The most common causes of pain in the upper left abdomen, under the rib cage are as follows:

 1. Pancreatitis